Northern Rocky Mountains Provincial Park: Ecology

 There are different kinds of animals at risk in Rocky Mountain National Park; at the same time, the park is also suitable for other species to live, as a habitat.
 It provides great environment for animals including moose, elk, stone sheep, and mountain goats.

 Grizzly bears and black bears are also commonly found in the area.
 The existence of different prey animals allow these bears to sustain within the habitat.
 Different types of species live around the park, including animals, plants, and others.
 More plants can be found rather than animals.

 Types of animals are included with mammals, birds, fish, and amphibians & reptiles.
 Plants are included with algae, lichens, mosses & liverworts, trees & shrubs and wildflowers.
 Lake trout, rainbow trout, bull trout, arctic grayling and lake whitefish are the important species in the park.

-Climate Change
+Climate change

 The remoteness and wilderness of Northern Rocky Mountains Provincial Park has made it potentially an area for the plants and species to adapt to climate change.
 Nevertheless, projection has indicated that the temperature and humidity within the park will likely increase in the future.

 Climate change will impact certain aspects of the ecological system of the park.
 The boreal forest permafrost faces a greater threat of melting.
 Shrub zones could expand due to trees moving to upper elevations and reduction of Boreal Altai Fescue Alpine BEC subzone.
 The remaining subzone, however, could be a refuge area for at-risk ecological communities.

 Visitors, activities and facilities

-In the last 20 years, over 10000 students and teachers came to the park each year and joined into Rocky’s Education and Outreach Program, and the number are continuously going up.
+In the last 20 years, over 10,000 students and teachers came to the park each year and joined into Rocky's Education and Outreach Program, and the number is continuously going up.

 By taking activities like field trips and lectures, students can learn more about the ecology, wildlife, history and culture of this park.
 A range of activities is welcome, though most opportunities require experience in and knowledge of the wilderness.